-Every year Doors Open Lowell provides an inside look to nearly 30 buildings over two days.
+Every year Doors Open Lowell provides an inside look to nearly 30 buildings.
 Look for old favorites this year as well as new additions to the roster of buildings.

 No tickets or pre-registration is required.
 Admission is free.